You are listening to the Sean Hannity Radio Show Podcast.

 And it's just a sign of a tragic failure of leadership on the part of President Obama.

-But I do think we have to show on a positive way, and I I very much appreciated what Senator Tim Scott did in a very powerful series of speeches on the Senate floor talking about race in America.
+And I very much appreciated what Senator Tim Scott did in a very powerful series of speeches on the Senate floor talking about race in America.

-And I think we can come up with ideas, and we can come up with solutions, and we can improve things dramatically.
+And I think we can come up with ideas and we can come up with solutions and we can improve things dramatically.

-Uh you mentioned Rick Perry, John Casey.
+You mentioned Rick Perry, John Kasich.

-Uh by the way, where is John Kasich as it relates to?
+By the way, where is John Kasich as it relates to?

-He made a promise and pledge too.
+He made a promise and pledge, too.

 It's a little annoying.

-I think we need a punch of very positive ideas that really address the needs and concerns of all Americans, and then I need to put we need a punch that defines just how corrupt and just how bad Hillary Clinton is, and what a disaster her policies have been.
+And then we need a punch that defines just how corrupt and just how bad Hillary Clinton is and what a disaster her policy has been.

-The thing I think that I have always liked about you the most, and we've been friends since nineteen ninety.
+The thing I think that I have always liked about you the most, and we've been friends since 1990, you're always looking for solutions for problems that the country faces.

-I you know, we've got to fix the country for them.
+You know, we've got to fix the country for them.

-So the the ladder of success that so many of us have been fortunate to be able to climb is available to every American, and that's what motivates me, and I love that you always come up with great answers, ideas, solutions.
+So the ladder of success that so many of us have been fortunate to be able to climb is available to every American.

 You're always thinking, and usually you're right and your opponents are wrong.

-So anyway, thank you for being with us.
+So anyway, thank you.

-And then Paul Ryan, to his credit, has put together an entire package of proposals, and looking across everything from poverty to health to the economy to taxes.
+And I think that's going to be a hallmark of, you know, and then Paul Ryan, to his credit, has put together an entire package of proposals and looking across everything from poverty to health to the economy to taxes.

-Uh former speaker of the House New Kingrich is with us.
+Former Speaker of the House New Kingrich is with us.

 We appreciate it.

-I think it's fair to say number one, any of us would be pretty angry.
+I think it's fair to say, number one, any of us would be pretty angry.

-I think Ferguson laid bare a problem that is not unique to St. Louis or that area, and is not unique to our time.
+I think Ferguson laid bare a problem that is not unique to St. Louis or that area and is not unique to our time.

-And that is a simmering distrust uh that exists between too many police departments and too many communities of color.
+And that is a simmering distrust that exists between too many police departments and too many communities of color.

-We've heard stories of some of these young men uh being stopped and put on the ground by police for no reason.
+We've heard stories of some of these young men being stopped and put on the ground by police for no reason.

 And we have to close the justice gap.